 If you are in long-term institutional care in another Nordic country or are receiving other long-term care through social services and would like to move to Finland, the Nordic Convention on Social Security may be applicable to the organisation of your move.

 The purpose of the convention is to enable clients in need of continuous treatment or care to move to a country to which they have special ties.
-The agreement applies to the move of clients in need of long-term treatment or care from other Nordic countries.
+The convention applies to the move of clients in need of long-term treatment or care from other Nordic countries.

 The arrangement of your treatment, its costs and the transfer of the responsibility for them is agreed upon in the agreement regarding your move.
 This agreement is made between the authority responsible for social services in the Finnish municipality and the treatment provider in another Nordic country.
 The liability for costs may be transferred on the day of the move, or a six-month transition period may be agreed.